 The default is none, using standard Google address lookup rules.

-These features are very useful, especially when you ahve a mix of some non standard Zip codes or addresses that otherwise might be hard to find with the basic google query.
+These features are very useful, especially when you have a mix of some non – standard Zip/postal codes or addresses that otherwise might be hard to find with the basic Google MAP API query.

 The Experience provides a “search by city”, “search by state”, and “search by country” feature.
 This search form element, when enabled, will build a drop down list based on the locations in your database.
 This is meant to provide a hint to the user where your locations are.